-Students who are tardy to 1st block will report to the office, sign in and get a pass to class.
+Students who are tardy to 1st block will report to the Red Bar sign in and get a pass to class.
 Students must show a valid school ID when reporting to the designated area in order to receive a pass to class.

-Action taken to encourage on time behavior will be as follows for each semester:
+Action taken to encourage on time behavior will be as follows for each 9-week term